-I am the Professor of Applied Probability & Mathematical Physics in the School of Mathematical Sciences at Queen Mary, University of London.
+In the period 2011-2016 I was the Professor of Statistical & Mathematical Physics at the School of Mathematical Sciences at Queen Mary, University of London.

 After graduating from St. Petersburg Polytechnical University (Russia) I received my PhD degree